wliang463/wliang463.github.io/index.md

 ### Graphical User Interface (GUI) Development to Analyze Mars Rover Data

-In a pivotal NASA collaboration, I designed and developed "new_cv24," a novel GUI software capable of loading and processing Photometry QUBs – extensive data files consisting of ~60 Mars rover images.
+As part of a NASA collaboration, I designed and developed "new_cv24," a novel GUI software capable of loading and processing Photometry QUBs – extensive data files consisting of ~60 Mars rover images.
 The software empowers users to overlay images, select regions of interest, and assemble information from all images into an ASCII file, greatly enhancing data analysis capabilities.
 This not only expedited various data analysis subroutines into a singular, streamlined interface, but also significantly improved user operational efficiency.

 <img src="/images/new_cv24.png" style="width: 99%" />